 3. Personal character: This is assessed by the admissions committee through essays, letters of recommendation, and in-person interviews.

-In particular, the teacher's recommendation letter along with the academic profile contributes to demonstrating the candidate's ability and learning attitude.
+In particular, the teacher's recommendation letter along with the academic record contributes to demonstrating the candidate's ability and learning attitude.
 Learning attitude is highly valued by schools because they all want to recruit students who are good at thinking and have potential, instead of just learning by rote or studying for grades.

 Essays and other letters of recommendation from club leaders, company bosses... along with the profile in section 2 will help the school analyze the candidate's personality, character and career orientation.